tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 ## Global Named Path Constraints

-This example uses the YANG data model to create a 'named path constraint' that can be reference by TE Tunnels.
+This example uses the YANG data model to create a 'named path constraint' that can be referenced by TE Tunnels.
 The path constraint, in this case, limits the TE Tunnel hops for the computed path.

 ~~~